16.15.1Session Management

 • token_type(optional) A hint to the server indicating which type the token actually is.
 This parameter is only an optimization, so it is not required, but it is nonetheless recommended that it be supplied in order to minimize the load on the server.
 Valid values are: access_token and refresh_token.

-If the token was granted to a confidential client (a client with a client secret that is marked as requiring client secret authentication), the request must also contain an Authorization header authenticating the client.
+If the token was granted to a confidential client (a client configured as Client Required to Authenticate), the request must also contain an Authorization header authenticating the client.
 For example:

 Authorization: Basic [base64 of "client-id:client-secret"]